Go on to Part Five

 the band took a brief vacation in San Francisco, California before heading East

-Otherwise, they had no professional commitments during these few days
+had no professional commitments during these few days off.

 Oct.
 14 The